Updated January 2021

 When baby teeth are ready to make a visit to the tooth fairy, sometimes they will appear “pink” in color.
 A pink tooth should alert you that it is time to try and wiggle this tooth out!
 The adult tooth is right underneath and ready to take its place.

 Use a kitchen paper towel and use your thumb and index finger to wiggle the tooth back and forth.
-The positioning of the child is important – if it’s a front tooth, sit the child on the countertop so the tooth is easier to get to.
+The positioning of the child is important.
+If it’s a front tooth, sit the child on the countertop so the tooth is easier to get to.
 If it’s a back tooth, lie the child on a sofa/couch/bed with their head in your lap and use a headlight or penlight to see in the back of their mouth.

 When in doubt, call the dentist!
-Sometimes the dentist can use a numbing spray or apply a numbing gel to the gum tissue to numb the area before helping the tooth out – and it does not create as stressful a situation as it might be a home.
+Sometimes the dentist can use a numbing spray or apply a numbing gel to the gum tissue to numb the area before helping the tooth out; this does not create as stressful a situation as it might be a home.
 Other times, the child may prefer the parent to work on the tooth at home.
 Either way, the important thing to remember is that the goal is to get the adult tooth in the best position possible and to continue great oral hygiene throughout the process.
 So if your child is not brushing or eating well because of a loose tooth, or if you’ve been trying to get the tooth out at home for weeks unsuccessfully, then it’s time to call the dentist!

 When your child loses a tooth, don’t forget to call the Tooth Fairy at 804-215-1675!